 Last October, the Springfield (MO) City Council narrowly passed a measure that left pit bulls and pit bull advocates unwelcome in your city.
-The bill bans city residents from bringing new pit bull dogs into their homes and requires current pit bulls to be muzzled when outdoors.
+The new ordinance bans city residents from bringing new pit bull dogs into their homes and requires that pit bulls in Springfield prior to the ban be muzzled when outdoors.

 This type of breed-specific legislation, also referred to as “BSL,” has been proven highly ineffective and costly to maintain in other jurisdictions.
 Following a thorough study of human fatalities resulting from dog bites, the Centers for Disease Control and Prevention (CDC) decided to strongly oppose BSL, citing the difficulty in identifying dog breeds and the inaccuracy of dog bite data.